 1717.15 change as shown

-10.2.3 Hybrid coordination function (HCF)
+10.2.3 QoS facility

 10.2.3.1 General

-The QoS facility includes an additional coordination function called HCF that is usable only in QoS network configurations.
-The HCF shall be implemented in all QoS STAs except mesh STAs.
+The QoS facility includes additional coordination functions called EDCA and HCCA that are usable only in QoS network configurations.
+EDCA and HCCA shall be implemented in all QoS STAs except mesh STAs.
 Instead, mesh STAs implement the MCF.
-The HCF combines functions from the DCF with some enhanced, QoS-specific mechanisms and frame subtypes to allow a uniform set of frame exchange sequences to be used for QoS data transfers.
-The HCF uses both a contention based channel access method, called the enhanced distributed channel access (EDCA) mechanism for contention based transfer and a controlled channel access, referred to as the HCF controlled channel access (HCCA) mechanism, for contention free transfer.
+EDCA and HCCA combine functions from the DCF with some enhanced, QoS-specific mechanisms and frame subtypes to allow a uniform set of frame exchange sequences to be used for QoS data transfers.
+EDCA uses a contention based channel access method, for contention based transfer.
+HCCA uses a controlled channel access method, for contention free transfer.

 1717.43 change as shown

-10.2.3.2 HCF contention based channel access (EDCA)
+10.2.3.2 Ehanced distributed channel access (EDCA)

 1718.26 change as shown

-The following rules apply for HCF contention based channel access:
+The following rules apply for Enhanced distributed channel access (EDCA):

 1720.29 change as shown

-The operation rules of HCF contention based channel access are defined in 10.23.2 (HCF contention based channel access (EDCA)).
+The operation rules of Enhanced distributed channel access (EDCA) are defined in 10.23.2 (HCF contention based channel access (EDCA)).

 1721.40 change as shown

-10.2.5 Combined use of DCF and HCF
+10.2.5 Combined use of DCF, EDCA and HCCA

-The DCF and the hybrid coordination function are defined so they may operate within the same BSS.
-The HCF access methods (controlled and contention based) operate sequentially.
+The DCF, EDCA and HCCA are defined so they may operate within the same BSS.
+EDCA and HCCA operate sequentially.
 Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.23 (HCF).

 1825.43 change as shown

-10.23 HCF
+10.23 EDCA and HCCA

 10.23.1 General

-Under HCF, the basic unit of allocation of the right to transmit onto the WM is the TXOP.
+Under EDCA and HCCA, the basic unit of allocation of the right to transmit onto the WM is the TXOP.
 Each TXOP is defined by a starting time and a defined maximum length.
 In a non-DMG BSS, the TXOP may be obtained by a STA winning an instance of EDCA contention (see 10.23.2 (HCF contention based channel access (EDCA))) or by a STA receiving a QoS (+)CF-Poll frame (see 10.23.3 (HCF controlled channel access (HCCA))).
 The former is called EDCA TXOP, while the latter is called HCCA TXOP or polled TXOP.

 In a DMG BSS, the EDCAF operates only during CBAPs.
 Operation of the EDCAF is suspended at the end of a CBAP and is resumed at the beginning of the following CBAP.
 See 10.39.5 (Contention based access period (CBAP) transmission rules) and 10.39.5 (Contention based access period (CBAP) transmission rules) for additional rules regarding contention based access in DMG BSSs.